-The Company's limited partnership investments are comprised of limited partnerships that invest in private equities.
-Generally, the limited partnerships are reported on a quarter lag.
+The Company's limited partnership investments are comprised of limited partnerships that invest in private equity, private credit and private real estate.
+Generally, the limited partnerships are reported on a month or quarter lag.
 We receive annual audited financial statements for all of the limited partnerships which are prepared using fair value accounting in accordance with FASB guidance.
-For the quarterly reports, the Company staff performs reviews of the financial reports for any unusual changes in carrying value.
+For the quarterly reports, the Company reviews the financial reports for any unusual changes in carrying value.
 If the Company becomes aware of a significant decline in value during the lag reporting period, the loss will be recorded in the period in which the Company identifies the decline.